mainmatter/mainmatter.com/src/posts/2016-03-04-ember-test-selectors.md

 ---
 title: Using better element selectors in Ember.js tests
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte announces the release of ember-test-selectors, an addon that enables better element selectors in Ember.js tests.'
+  "Marco Otte-Witte announces the release of ember-test-selectors, an addon that enables better element selectors in Ember.js tests."
 tags: ember
 tagline: |
   <p>We just released <a href="https://github.com/simplabs/ember-test-selectors">ember-test-selectors</a>, an <strong>Ember Addon that enables better element selectors in Ember.js tests</strong>.
 It removes all data attributes starting with <code>data-test-</code> from the application's templates in the <code>production</code> environment so that these attributes can be used to select elements with in acceptance and integration tests without polluting the markup that is delivered to the end user.</p>